Underway

 If a vessel is adrift and not being propelled by any instrument or device, it is said to be underway, not making way.

 "Under weigh" is a variation, coming from folk etymology, first used in 1749.
-"Under way" is likely from the Dutch onderweg or Middle Dutch onderwegen (lit. "under" or "among the ways").
+"Under way" is likely [probably] from the Dutch onderweg or Middle Dutch onderwegen (lit. "under" or "among the ways").
 Weigh is also a synonym for hanging or dangling, so that the process of raising an anchor, which causes it to hang at the end of the anchor-rope or chain is called “weighing [the] anchor” which leads to confusion between weigh and way, since both are pronounced identically.